ibm-cloud-docs/schematics/workspace-setup.md

 Create your workspace that points to the GitHub repository that hosts your Terraform template by using the {{site.data.keyword.bplong_notm}} console.
 {: shortdesc}

+All workspaces that you create with the console run your Terraform configuration files with the Terraform version 0.11.
+If you want to create a workspace that uses Terraform version 0.12, you must create the workspace with the [CLI](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-new) or [API](/apidocs/schematics#create-a-workspace).
+{: note}

 **Before you begin**
 - [Create a Terraform configuration](/docs/schematics?topic=schematics-create-tf-config), and store the configuration in a GitHub or GitLab repository.
 - Make sure that you have the [required permissions](/docs/schematics?topic=schematics-access) to create a workspace.